-The culture of D. citriis continuously reared at the Citrus Research and Education Center(CREC), University of Florida, Lake Alfred, FL.
-The culture was established in 2000 using field populations collected in Polk Co., FL, USA (28.0' N, 81.9' W) prior to the discovery of HLB in the state.
-The culture is maintained on 'sour orange' (Citrus aurantiumL.) seedlings without exposure to insecticides in a greenhouse at 27-28°C, 60-65% R.H. and a 14:10 (L: D) photoperiod.
-One-three day old T. radiata adults (male : female = 50 : 50) were obtained from Eric Rohrig, Division of Plant Industry, Florida.
-T. radiata adults were reared on D. citri and orange jasmine, Murrayapeniculata, under greenhouse conditions.
-Upon receiving T. radiata, adults were released into cages with a strip of honey and used for bioassays on the following day.
+The culture of D. citri is continuously reared at the Citrus Research and Education Center (CREC), University of Florida, Lake Alfred, Florida.
+The culture was established in 2000 using field populations collected in Polk County, Florida (28.0' N, 81.9' W) prior to the discovery of HLB in the state.
+The culture is maintained on 'sour orange' (Citrus aurantium L.) seedlings without exposure to insecticides in a greenhouse at 27-28 °C and 60-65% RH with a 14:10 h light:dark photoperiod.
+T. radiata adults (1-3 days old, male:female = 50:50) were obtained from Eric Rohrig, Division of Plant Industry, Florida.
+T. radiata adults were reared on D. citri and orange jasmine, Murraya peniculata, under greenhouse conditions.
+When T. radiata were received, adults were released into cages with a strip of honey and used for bioassays on the following day.